-I like to hook on the roe bag so I do not break any eggs and I like to make sure the hook is on one side of the bag so that it is hidden on all sides except that one side.
+I like to hook on the roe bag in a way that I do not break any eggs, and I like to make sure the hook is on one side of the bag so that it is hidden on all sides except that one side.

-I insert the hook point between a couple of eggs so I don’t break any eggs and then turn the hook point out of the bag without breaking any eggs.
+To be sure I don’t break any eggs, I carefully thread the hook point between a couple of eggs and then turn the hook point out of the bag without breaking any eggs.

-Then I try to turn the point in and gently place the point of the hook into the roe bag in a spot that will not break an egg.
+Then I try to turn the point back in towards the bag and gently place the point of the hook into the roe bag in a spot that will not break an egg.
 Done!
 You can see this in the picture.

 What Are The Best Hooks For Spawn Bags?

-There are a lot of decent hooks out there and there are some that are just crap.
+There are a lot of decent hooks out there, and there are some hooks that are just crap.

 There are also better sizes and better shapes that will improve your hook-ups and landing ratio.